IPeCompany/SmsPanelV2.Laravel/README.md

 ```bash
 composer require cryptommer/smsir
 ```
-publish provider
+publish provider (if you don't use laravel skip this)
 ```
 php artisan vendor:publish --provider Cryptommer\Smsir\SmsirServiceProvider
 ```

-Add this to env file
+Add this to env file (if you don't use laravel skip this)
 ```
 SMSIR_API_KEY=
 SMSIR_LINE_NUMBER=